xaya/forked-evm-testing/README.md

   contract that is used to track moves via Xaya X.  The default value specified is the official contract on Polygon mainnet.

+- `GSP_IMAGE`:  The Docker image that should be used as the internal GSP.
+  It will be started with standard arguments; if anything specific is required, either the `docker-compose.yml` file needs to be adapted locally, or the Docker image should contain all the required things in its entrypoint.

 ## Blockchain Node

 When run, the configuration exposes the blockchain node for the forked network